Legal issues in airsoft

 Airsoft is a sport in which players use airsoft guns to fire plastic projectiles at other players in order to eliminate them.
-Due to the often-realistic appearance of airsoft guns and their ability to fire projectiles at relatively high speeds, laws have been put in place in many countries to regulate both the sport of airsoft and the airsoft guns themselves.
+Due to the often-realistic appearance of airsoft guns and their ability to fire projectiles at relatively high speeds, laws have been put in place in many countries to regulate both the sport of airsoft and the guns themselves.
 Safety regulations in many areas require an orange or red tip on the end of the barrel in order to distinguish the airsoft gun from a working firearm.
 They are officially classed as "soft air devices" or "air compressed toys", depending on the jurisdiction.

-A handful of countries including Australia, China, Malaysia and Singapore, have laws that are deemed to be airsoft-unfriendly.
+A handful of countries including Australia, Malaysia, Singapore and Vietnam have laws that are deemed to be airsoft-unfriendly.